 - Koninklijke Philips N.V. v.
 ZOLL Medical Corp.
 (D. Mass.) and Koninklijke Philips N.V. v.
 ZOLL Lifecor Corp.
 (W.D.
 Pa.).
 Representing Philips in patent litigations involving defibrillators and defibrillator electrodes.

 - ZOLL Medical Corp. v.
 Respironics Inc. (D. Del., PTAB).
 Representing Respironics in patent litigation and inter partes reexamination involving transmission of data from sleep apnea devices.

 - Brooks Automation Inc. v.
 Telemark (N.D.
 Cal.).
 Representing Brooks in patent litigation involving mixed refrigerants.

-- Represents chemical company in U.S. and foreign patent infringement actions and post-grant oppositions relating to innovative catalytic materials.
+- Represents chemical company in U.S. and foreign patent infringement actions and invalidation proceedings relating to innovative catalytic materials.

 - Represented foreign ship manufacturer in inter partes review of patents related to epoxides and sealants.

 - Represented acquisition targets and potential purchasers in intellectual property due diligence investigations related to fluorine compounds and oil additives.

 - Represents on a pro bono basis disabled military veterans before the U.S. Court of Appeals for Veteran Claims in appeals related to denial of benefits, and domestic abuse victims for the Family Law Project of the Women's Bar Foundation.